 Any student meeting institutional admission requirements who is 60 years of age or older is eligible for the Senior Adult Scholarship Program, which covers tuition only.
 The scholarship does not cover other expenses such as fees, books, and supplies.
 This scholarship can only be used for developmental and credit courses required for associate degrees or certificates.
 This scholarship program is not available for continuing education, personal enrichment, recreation, or leisure classes.
 Scholarships are limited based on availability of space.
-Persons living on a fixed income should complete the Free Application for Federal Student Assistance (www.fafsa.gov or www.fafsa.gov or definitional financial assistance to help defray the cost of fees, transportation, and books.
+Persons living on a fixed income should complete the Free Application for Federal Student Assistance (www.studentaid.gov) to apply for additional financial assistance to help defray the cost of fees, transportation, and books.
 For additional information and to apply for this scholarship, students should contact the Office of Financial Aid.